ryanklee/think-taink/docs/project_design.md

 - Custom version control system for principles and heuristics (implemented)

 ### g) Testing
-- pytest for unit and integration testing
+- pytest for unit and integration testing (no front-end testing)

 ### h) Dependency Management
 - pip and requirements.txt